In addition to university policies, the following activities are grounds for dismissal from the Graduate Nursing Program.

 Modification of Plan of Study

 Students experiencing personal or academic difficulties may request a modification of their scheduled course of study.
 The student is to contact their academic advisor to discuss this option.
 Progression into the next nursing courses will be permitted on space available basis and faculty approval.
 Readmission policies apply as outlined under “Progression Policies.”
-Application for readmission is required if sitting out for one 16-week semester or longer.
+Application for readmission is required if sitting out for two 16-week semesters or longer.
 The application is found in Appendix C.